jofella/jofella/README.md

 ## Hello world, its Josef.
 Nice to meet you!

 I am a guy interested in the fields of quantitative finance, data analysis and storytelling.
-My github contains all the projects I worked on at university, on my internships or elsewhere:
+My github contains all the projects I worked on at uni, on my internships or elsewhere:

 - Currently M.Sc.
 Quantiative Finance @CAU Kiel
 - B.Sc.
 International Finance @HfWU Nürtingen-Geislingen